What’s New

 Indian Land Tenure Foundation (Minnesota): $1,000 - to be placed in the Beyond Land Acknowledgment Fund to assist in the purchase and recovery of Indian Land - https://www.iltf.org/

-Land Loss Prevention Project (North Carolina): $500 - to create, print, and distribute a written resource as part of in-person community education activities geared to underserved North Carolinians about opportunities and supportive services available to save one's home and land - https://www.landloss.org
+Land Loss Prevention Project (North Carolina): $500 - to help update, print, and distribute the written handbook Ten Ways to Save Your Land as part of in-person community education activities geared to limited income North Carolinians - https://www.landloss.org

 Monarch Butterfly Fund (Wisconsin): $500 - to purchase 5,000 seedlings from local community and school nurseries in Mexico, including pines and oyamels, to help reforest the buffer zones around the monarch butterfly reserve in Mexico in collaboration with local community members - http://www.monarchbutterflyfund.org/